LongHairedHacker/zaehlrohr/protocol.md

 General infos
 -------------
 * All messages are plain ASCII and \n terminated
-* Acknowledgments have a 50ms timeout
+* Acknowledgments have a 100ms timeout
 * Capsule transmissions will be repeated until acked by the bone
 * Timestamps are normal unix timestamps (seconds since the epoch)
-* Speed is measured in m/s
+* passage time is the time needed by the capsule for 0.5m, the distance between the two sensors

 Time synchronization
 ----------------------------